 - File Explorer feels laggy

-- Disk or CPU usage looks high for no clear reason
+- Disk or CPU usage looks high

 What matters most is how long this lasts and what the system is doing in the background.